-According to a Mintel survey in 2016, over half of US consumers believed that bar soap harboured germs after use.
+According to a Mintel survey, over half of US consumers believed that bar soap harboured germs after use.
 Specifically, many 18 to 24 year olds are picking up liquid soap over the ‘old-fashioned’ bar soap as they perceive liquid soap to be more hygienic and anti-bacterial.
 However, research conducted by Which?
 (2016) indicates that there is little to no difference between the cleaning properties of bar soap and liquid soap.

 In recent years, consumers have become more interested in leading a healthier lifestyle, making more informed and conscious purchasing decisions.
-These healthy and clean eating lifestyle changes will continue to have an impact on the ingredients and marketing claims used within the personal care sector.
+These healthy and clean lifestyle changes will continue to have an impact on the ingredients and marketing claims used within the personal care sector.
 Mintel outlines that ingredients derived from superfoods, probiotics and vitamins will be driving new product development with bath and shower products.
-In addition to this 7% of new product launches within the liquid soap market featured a vegan marketing claim on packaging (Mintel, 2016)
+In addition to this 7% of new product launches within the liquid soap market featured a vegan marketing claim on packaging (Mintel, 2016).

 Consistent with previous years, products made with natural ingredients are growing in popularity among health-conscious consumers.
 As consumers are becoming more educated and concerned about ingredients used within the personal care sector, they are looking for milder and natural alternatives that they are not afraid to use on their skin.
 Ingredients used to manufacture bar soap, such as lye (or sodium hydroxide) and synthetic surfactants (such as sodium laurel sulfate), are known to consumers, and liquid soap gives them a more naturally formulated alternative.

 Up to 50% of US and European consumers look for natural ingredients such as organic or natural essential oils and fruit extracts and packaging with a natural claim.